nunit/nunit.github.io/_posts/2022-02-26-ukraine-statement.md

 We, like so many of our users and contributors, will continually be seeking ways to stand in solidarity with the Ukrainian people.
 We encourage you to donate to the [Ukrainian Red Cross](https://donate.redcrossredcrescent.org/), something each of us has done.
 You may also consider other donations at the [Stand with Ukraine page provided by the Ukrainian government.](https://ukraine.ua/news/stand-with-ukraine/)

-May Ukraine retain its sovereignty and regain its security, and may the Ukranian people know peace as soon as possible.
+May Ukraine retain its sovereignty and regain its security, and may the Ukrainian people know peace as soon as possible.

 Signed,